module-federation/aegis-host/README.md

 With the introduction of module federation, it is possible to dynamically and efficiently import remote libraries, just as if they had been installed locally, with only a few, simple configuration steps.
 MicroLib exploits this technology to support a framework for building application components as independently deployable libraries that run in the same process, call them, **microservice libraries**.

 With MicroLib, then, you get the best of both worlds.
 You are no longer forced to choose between manageability and autonomy.
-Rather, you avoid the microservices premium by building "microservice monoliths."
-Although "microservice libraries" run in the same process, MicroLib's port-adapter design and _zero-downtime_ / _zero-install_ deployment capability, ensure they can be deployed independently, without disrupting one another; allowing development teams to deploy whenever they choose, without having to coordinate.
+Rather, you avoid the microservices premium by building, lets call them, _"polyliths"_ - a monolith running multiple (what would have been) microservices.
+Although "microservice libraries" run in the same process, MicroLib's port-adapter design and _zero-downtime_ _/_ _zero-install_ deployment capability, ensure they can be deployed independently, without disrupting one another; allowing development teams to deploy whenever they choose, without having to coordinate.

 ---